 Changes to the 4% Rule of Thumb

 Financial experts have traditionally stated that retirees should withdraw a maximum of 4% of retirement savings in the first year (adjusting for inflation in subsequent years) so that the money lasts them through retirement.
 The 4% rule of thumb comes from the Trinity study in 1998, a paper titled “Retirement Spending: Choosing a Sustainable Withdrawal Rate.”
-However, experts are now saying it should be 3.3% due to lower projected returns for stocks and bonds due to market conditions.
+However, some experts are now saying it should be 3.3% due to lower projected returns for stocks and bonds due to market conditions.

 So if you have a one million dollar retirement portfolio, a 4% withdrawal in the first year would be $40,000, whereas a limit of 3.3% will be $33,000.
 This can be a significant decrease, especially when consumer spending is rising.
-Bear in mind, though, the average retirement portfolio is smaller.
+Bear in mind, though, the average retirement portfolio is typically smaller.

 Is $1 Million Enough Savings to Retire?